ItsYikunJiang/HierTuneHub/README.md

-# HPSearchSpace
+# HierTuneHub

 Are you tired of babysitting hyperparameter tuning process?
 Are you confused by all the hyperparameter optimization libraries out there and don't know which one to choose?
 Are you struggling to translate your hierarchical search space (dependencies of different hyperparameters) into a format that can be used by different optimization libraries?
-Don't worry! `HPSearchSpace` is here to help you!
+Don't worry! `HierTuneHub` is here to help you!

-By simply defining a search space in a YAML file, you can use `HPSearchSpace` to tune hyperparameters with popular optimization libraries including `Hyperopt`, `Optuna`, and `FLAML` (more to come!) with ease.
+By simply defining a search space in a YAML file and black-box objective function, you can use `HierTuneHub` to tune hyperparameters with popular optimization libraries including `Hyperopt`, `Optuna`, and `FLAML` (more to come!) with ease.

 ## Key Features